 When editing templates, I found it difficult to track down exactly what function created a specific part of the default WooCommerce templates sometimes.
-I ended up having to isolate something specific that I wanted to edit - perhaps a function name or id - and then
+I ended up having to isolate something specific that I wanted to edit - perhaps a function name or HTML class or id - and then

 grep for that string across all the files and folders in the WooCommerce plugin directory, and then work back from there to find the appropriate place to make my changes.